Adyen/adyen-ios/Adyen.docc/Localization.md

 # Localization

-By default, the SDK attempts to use a device's locale.
+By default, the SDK attempts to use a device's locale for translation and monetary values formating.
 If the preferred device's locales are not supported, the SDK falls back to the **en-US** locale.
 Localization only picks up locales that are listed in the `CFBundleLocalizations` property of your app's `Info.plist` file.

+## Overriding monetary formatting

+To inforce monetary values formating use `locale` property on `LocalizationParameters`.

 ## Overriding a string